manpritsingh-mod/Demo-test-pipeline/final_review.md

 >
 > Second — mobile CI/CD.
 My goal is simple — a developer pushes code, and everything else happens automatically.
 Build.
 Test.
 Package.
 Deploy.
 >
+> And one more thing this quarter — I participated in an internal hackathon.
+The topic I worked on was **Self-Healing CI/CD with Agentic AI**. 👵 *The idea was — what if when a build fails, instead of just sending a notification, the system could automatically understand what went wrong, figure out the fix, and try to heal itself?* I submitted the project on time, and it was a great experience — it pushed me to think beyond just automation, towards truly intelligent, self-correcting systems.
+>
-> Challenges — Play Store requires credentials and signing certificates, which need approvals.
+> Challenges this quarter — Play Store requires credentials and signing certificates, which need approvals.
 For the ML work, getting access to real AWS usage data has been challenging.

 **↓** *"Let me show you both architectures..."*